 Foundation assets are invested in The Diocesan Composite Fund — a professionally managed permanent fund sponsored by the Diocese of Southern Virginia.
-The intent is that the principal be preserved and grow over time, while a portion of the earnings may be distributed annually for the benefit of Bruton Parish.
-In 2012 the Foundation contributed $8,000 to the operating budget of the Parish and for 2013, $10,000.
+The intent is that the principal be preserved and grow over time, while a portion of the earnings may be distributed annually for the benefit of Bruton Parish Church.
 The annual distribution is expected to range from 3-5 percent of the three-year rolling average of assets.
 The distribution may be applied for broad purposes, such as capital needs, outreach, program needs, or new ministries.

-The Foundation relies on contributions and gratefully accepts them at any time.
+The Foundation gratefully accepts contributions at any time.
 They generally fall into two categories: current gifts and planned gifts.

-Current gifts are outright gifts of cash or securities, often made as memorial gifts.
-Memorial gifts are contributions in honor of someone who has died.
-Following a death, the family of the deceased may specify that friends and acquaintances may make a donation to The Bruton Parish Church Foundation.
+Current gifts are outright gifts of cash or securities.
+They may be made as memorial gifts in honor of someone who has died.
+The family of the deceased specifies that friends and loved ones may make a donation to The Bruton Parish Church Foundation.
 This is a generous and thoughtful way to recognize someone who was devoted to Bruton during their earthly life.
-Just as we sing about “a cloud of witnesses” who hold us “in full survey”, contributions in their memory will build up the church for future years.
+Such contributions will build up the Foundation’s assets for future years.
 Whether large or small, they produce income in perpetuity.
 Current gifts may also be made in appreciation for or in honor of a living person, perhaps to mark a special occasion, accomplishment or milestone.
 Gifts to The Foundation are generally tax-deductible.

-Simply put, a planned gift means that a person has made the decision to make the church a recipient in their estate planning.
+A planned gift means that a person has made the decision to make the Foundation a recipient in their estate planning.
 Planned gifts most commonly take the form of a bequest in a will or trust, but there are other options that are suitable in individual cases.
 Each option is a means of making an educated choice about the disposition of one’s resources.
-A group called The Legacy Society is open to anyone who has made a planned gift in any form or amount.
+A group called the 1715 Society exists to recognize and thank those who have made a planned gift in any form or amount.

 Understanding gift planning and making it available at Bruton is known as The Ministry of Gift Planning.
 A brochure was created summarizing the ways in which gift planning can work to benefit the donor, the donor’s family and The Foundation.
-It is available at the reception desk in the Parish House or by contacting Stephanie King, chair of the Ministry of Gift Planning, or Dudley Hoyle, Comptroller, by phoning 757-229-2891.
+It is available at the reception desk in the Parish House.
+For further information, contact Marty Easton, Development Director, by emailing email@example.com

 Bruton Parish Church